n7space/asn1scc.IDE/docs/index.md

 ## Code completion
 Code auto-completion (`{} ''` etc.) and basic completion suggestions are available for all ASN.1 and ACN files.
-Suggestions based on existing models requires working ASN1SCC and files needs to be in proper project.
+Suggestions based on existing models requires working ASN1SCC and files need to be in proper project.
 ![Screen-Completion](images/screen-completion.png)

 ## Code snippets